khanh8910/NFPrompt_Daily_Claimer/README.md

 pip install loguru
 ```

-Write your addresses in private_keys_NFP.txt
+Write your addresses in private_keys_NFP.txt line by line.

 Run:
 ```